necoha/mlx-whisper-gui/README.md

 - **Streaming**: WebM, FLV

 ## Technical Details

+### Process Management
+- The application uses a **ProcessManager** class to manage ffmpeg processes, ensuring that stale processes are cleaned up effectively.

+### Single Instance Lock
+- A **SingleInstanceLock** class is implemented to prevent multiple instances of the application from running at the same time, ensuring that only one instance can access the resources.

+### Audio Processing
+- The application leverages the MLX Whisper model for high-quality audio transcription, supporting various audio formats.

 ### MLX Optimization
 - Utilizes Apple's MLX framework for maximum Apple Silicon performance